About ZipScope

 02

-ZipScope is designed for people who need business clarity, not raw database access.
+ZipScope is designed for practical business screening, not raw database access.

-We start with ZIP-level demographic, economic, household, cultural, and location indicators.
+We start with ZIP-level location, demographic, household, income, density, and map context.

 Structure the signals